- Who are we?

 - Who do we share this information with?

-We may share your personal data with other healthcare professionals, e.g. GDPs or other hospitals.
+We may share your personal data with other healthcare professionals, e.g. GDPs or other hospitals and further to our reporting obligations to organisations like the Health Products Regulatory Authority (HPRA) or the State Claims Agency.

 - Disclosure of your information